 - The Polish aviation industry has a long tradition going back to the beginning of the 20th century.
 After a few years of decline, the sector once again started to grow, which is a result of a successful restructuring process in the Polish aviation sector and cooperation with international aviation companies.
 Moreover, thanks to the growth in aircraft and helicopter sales, the financial standing of companies on the aviation market has improved. - Poland is famous for the production and maintenance of airplanes of all types.
-Manufacturing companies in Poland produce light sports, passenger, agricultural and training airplanes, as well as helicopters, gliders, and aircraft parts and accessories. - Approximately 55 companies operate on the Polish aviation market.
-A significant share of their output is exported, mainly to such countries as the USA, Venezuela, Italy, Greece, Canada, Spain, Germany, South Korea, Indonesia, Vietnam and Iraq. - Total employment in the aviation sector is 16,000. - After Poland's accession to the EU, there was increased competition in the civil aviation sector in Poland caused by liberalization of the air transportation industry and implementation of the "open skies" agreement.
-Positive changes may be observed on the civil aviation market, which is reflected by the 26% growth in the number of passengers at Polish airports in 2005 compared to 2004.
+Manufacturing companies in Poland produce light sports, passenger, agricultural and training airplanes, as well as helicopters, gliders, and aircraft parts and accessories. - Approximately 80 aviation companies operate on the Polish market.
+90% of Poland's aerospace production is exported.
+A significant share of their output is exported, mainly to such countries as the USA, Venezuela, Italy, Greece, Canada, Spain, Germany, South Korea, Indonesia, Vietnam and Iraq.
+According to the US Department of Commerce, the aerospace industry is one of Poland's leading high- tech industries.
+The total value of production within this industry in 2006 was estimated at \$700 million. - Total employment in the aviation sector is over 20,000. - After Poland's accession to the EU. there was increased competition in the civil aviation sector in Poland caused by liberalization of the air transportation industry and implementation of the "open skies" agreement.
+Positive changes may be observed on the civil aviation market, which is reflected by the 24.57% growth in the number of passengers at Polish airports in 2007 compared to 2006.
 The number of connections offered by new budget carriers and traditional carriers is growing rapidly.
 There is also a trend toward lower ticket prices.